Longest weakly increasing subsequences of discrete random walks on the integers with heavy tailed distribution of increments: Exploratory analysis of the LIS

 from above as $n \to \infty$.
 The case $\alpha = 3/2$ displays an intermediate behavior.

-We will fit our data with two different models, which we call Model~I and Model~II, and later select which better describes the data.
+Based on the existing theoretical ground and this initial analysis, we propose two different models to describe the data, which we call Model~I and Model~II, and later select which better does the job.
 In Model~I, we fit the model

 to the data irrespective of the heavy tail index $\alpha$.
 In Model~II, we fit models according to the ansätze (\ref{eq:short})--(\ref{eq:heavy}),

 In all cases we look for the parameters $\theta$, $a$, and $b$ that minimize the residual sum of squares